F.A.Q. Regarding The Term "Fiduciary"

 When is Taylor & Associates not acting as a Fiduciary?

 Never really...
 Any services provided by "Taylor & Associates" pursuant to a written financial planning or investment advisory agreement fall under the fiduciary mantel as required by State law.
-Separately, Nigel B. Taylor, CFP® offers certain services as an individually licensed insurance agent that would not generally fall under a statutorily mandated fiduciary mantel because he is acting as an agent for the companies he represents.
+Separately and distinctly, Nigel B. Taylor offers certain services as an individually licensed insurance agent as an approved outside business activity of his firm that would not generally fall under a statutorily mandated fiduciary mantel because he is acting as an agent for the companies he represents.
 However, Mr. Taylor minimizes conflicts of interest by remaining an independent, not captive agent and fully disclosing all income earned in his individual capacity to ensure transparency.
-Additionally he has agreed to abide by CFP Board's code of ethics, requiring him to act as a fiduciary in all his dealings with consumers including in the sale of life, health, disability and long-term-care insurance matters.

 Remember, one cannot purchase insurance without an agent involved.
 If you are going to purchase insurance, why not hire a competent professional with a higher education in the field of financial planning.